Mocahteam/ProgAndPlay/README.md

 Prog&amp;Play is a library designed for Real Time Strategy games (RTS).
 It enables player to program easily and interactively units of the video game.
 More details on [Prog&amp;Play pages](https://www.irit.fr/ProgAndPlay/index_en.php)

 ## Repository architecture
 This repository includes source code of the Prog&amp;Play library.
-It is composed by the "pp" directory that includes low level source code of Prog&amp;Play and "Client_Interfaces" directory that includes interfaces of Prog&amp;Play in different programming langages (It is one of these interfaces that the player has to use).
+It is composed by the [pp](./pp) directory that includes low level source code of Prog&amp;Play and [Client_Interfaces](./Client_Interfaces) directory that includes interfaces of Prog&amp;Play in different programming langages (It is one of these interfaces that the player has to use).

 ## Windows Compilation
 * Prog&Play compilation and associated interfaces